 One of the worst things about world travel is that feeling of being held incommunicado.
 You have no phone, you have no wi-fi access, you have no way of getting in touch with anyone.
 And if you get lost…well, you won’t stay that way, but it sure won’t be fun trying to find your way back to familiar surroundings.

 If you travel frequently, you already know that you don’t dare use your own phone beyond the direst of emergencies.
 Unfortunately, this also means that you can’t make or receive phone calls, use Google Maps to find places, coordinate meetings with acquaintances, or do any of the dozens of other useful things that have made our phones an indispensable part of our daily lives.
+Even playing to Pokemon Go is impossible.

 No way!
 Here at Enable Japan, we have put together this guide to help you keep you connected via cell and the internet to the rest of your life back home.